ahtraddis/cerealometer-hardware/README.md

 ## Cerealometer HW

-This repo contains hardware specs, building instructions, and embedded firmware for Cerealometer, an IoT-enabled cereal measuring solution designed to mitigate the impact of breakfast outages.
+This repo contains hardware specs, building instructions, and embedded firmware for Cerealometer, an IoT-enabled cereal measurement solution designed to mitigate the impact of breakfast outages.

 For the Cerealometer app and its cloud infrastructure, visit the [main Cerealometer repo here](https://github.com/ahtraddis/cerealometer).